MaazArfi/Custom-Intent.createChooser-Android/README.md

   </p>
   <p>
     <b>
-      Display your choice of App in your Actionview Intent Using My Repository 😉
+      Display your choice of App in your Actionview Intent or Intent.createChooser() Using this libray 😉
     </b>
     <br/>
   </p>